Glen-class tug (1975): Replacements

 On 4 December 2012 the Department of National Defence published an enquiry for Canadian shipbuilders interested in building replacements for the Glen-class tugs¸and Fire-class fireboats.
 A single class would replace both the tugs and the fireboats, and would be operated by civilian crews.
 The replacement vessels would have water cannons that could be controlled remotely, by a single individual.
 The replacement vessels would have bollard pull of 40 tons.
 The replacement vessels would be limited to 33 m or less, and limited to a draught of 6 m or less.
 Since their intended role would be harbour duties, they would have limited range and crew berthing capacity.

 On 29 April 2019 the Government of Canada announced Ocean Industries of Isle-aux-Coudres, Quebec was awarded the contract to build four tow-tug / rescue vessels to replace both the Fire-class fireboat/tractor tugs and Glen-class yard tugs with delivery expected from 2021 to 2023.
+Two, Barkerville and Haro, arrived at Victoria on 25 July 2024.
+Canso and Stella Maris, intended for service in Halifax, have yet to be constructed.